 However, if you are a bigger player or you have a history of knee problems, you will fair much better with a more comfortable cushioning like full-length Zoom Air or Adidas Boost.

 If you think of supportive basketball shoes, you probably imagine a bulky high top with a lot of straps and laces.
-Fortunately, modern basketball shoes have found other way to provides athletes with the necessary safety and stability.
-Just look at the shoes which are worn in the NBA today - a lot of players wear low tops that were unimaginable only 20 years ago.
+Fortunately, modern basketball shoes have found other ways to provides athletes with the necessary safety and stability.
+Just look at the shoes which are worn in the NBA today – a lot of players wear low tops that were unimaginable only 20 years ago.

 A common support feature used in almost every modern basketball shoe is the outrigger.
-Usually placed on the lateral side of the shoe, this extension of the outer sole makes the base of the shoe wider and provides a stable base that protects your feet from rolling.
+Usually placed on the lateral side of the shoe, this extension of the outer sole makes the base of the shoe wider and provides a stable platform that protects your feet from rolling.

-Other often used support features are midfoot shanks that provide torsional support and heel counters that lock you into the shoe.
+Other often-used support features are midfoot shanks that provide torsional support and heel counters that lock you into the shoe.
 But one of the most significant support factors is the fit and lockdown of a shoe.
 All the support features in the world will not help you if you are sliding side-to-side on every cut because your sneakers are just too wide.

 If you are recovering from an ankle injury and need even more support around the ankle, you should look into getting an additional ankle brace.

 The fit is one of the most important things to consider when buying new shoes.
 You want to be firmly locked in and not sliding left-to-right or front-to-back at all.
-If you can, it's always a good idea to try shoes in a store.
-If that's not an option, I like to get shoes in two different sizes, keep the better fitting pair and use the return policy for the other one.
+If you can, it’s always a good idea to try on shoes in a store.
+If that’s not an option, I like to get shoes in two different sizes, keep the better fitting pair and use the return policy for the other one.

 If shoes are a little tight in the beginning that’s okay, they usually widen and become more comfortable as you break them in.
 If you are unsure which size to get, or you have unusually wide or narrow feet and you are looking for a particular fit, then check out this list of shoes.
 You can filter shoes to only include narrow-, or wide-fitting shoes, and find out which model runs large or small by reading the more detailed review.